SarthakMakhija/tech-lessons-posts/content/en/blog/cache_line_hash_table/index.md

 #### Increase the table size locally

 The next step is to increase the table size.
 We already know that the field `table` needs to be operated on atomically.
-This means unless the new table (/method local table) is ready, the `table` field is not touched.
+This means unless the new table (/method local table) is ready, this field is not touched.

 ```go
 var newTable *mapOfTable[K, V]